caltechlibrary/eprints-vagrant/Final-Install-Steps.md

 If so you MUST follow the instructions in the Wiki for Ubuntu 18.04 LTS to fix bin/epadmin as well as setup DB access for configuring the database.

-+ Fix bin/epadmin lines per Wiki: https://wiki.eprints.org/w/Installing_EPrints_on_Debian/Ubuntu
++ If needed fix bin/epadmin lines per Wiki: https://wiki.eprints.org/w/Installing_EPrints_on_Debian/Ubuntu
 + Add `eprints` user to MariaDB, set password, grant permissions
     + NOTE: You must change the "changeme" strings to an appropraite password!!!